-(2) The State policies that will support the implementation of the State's strategies (e.g., coenrollment policies and universal intake processes).
+- \ For the PY16 state plan, descriptions of data collection and reporting processes need only include currently known indicators. - (2) The State policies that will support the implementation of the State's strategies (e.g., co-enrollment policies and universal intake processes).
 In addition, describe the State's process for developing guidelines for State-administered one-stop partner programs' contributions to a one-delivery system, including benchmarks, and its guidance to assist local boards, CEOs, and local one-stop partners in determining equitable and stable methods of funding infrastructure in accordance with section 121(h)(1)(B).
 Beginning with the state plan modification in 2018 and for subsequent state plans and state plan modifications, the State must also include such guidelines.

 CWI will provide guidance relating to state policies supporting the implementation of the state's strategies, such as co-enrollment and universal intake processes.
+Analysis and recommendations will be provided to the state board for their consideration by DWD in PY16.

-The DWD-DET issued the final draft of the Wisconsin Job Center System Guidance in February 2017.
-The guidance includes the WIOA vision of one stops, procedures for partners to follow, MOU requirements and templates, a thorough review of all lease agreements, sample cost allocation methodologies, infrastructure funding and resource sharing agreements, and budget templates.
-The Job Center System Guidance was presented to CWI and final approval is expected in PY 2018.
+The state has in draft form "Wisconsin JCS Guidance" which includes the WIOA vision of one stops, procedures for partners to follow, MOU'S requirements and MOU templates, a thorough review of all lease agreements, sample cost allocation methodologies and, resource sharing agreements and budget templates.
+It will also include the procedure for funding one stop infrastructure.